-Net loan volume grew by nearly 5%, ending 2020 in excess of \$1.9 billion dollars, an increase of approximately \$90 million dollars from 2019.
-Member equity in the cooperative exceeded \$436 million, more than 5% growth from the prior year.
-Net Earnings for the year were approximately \$66.9 million, a record for AgSouth.
-These earnings were supported by strong core earnings and by a continued special distribution of earnings from AgFirst Farm Credit.
-We expect this special distribution to moderate going forward and as a result, our earnings should return to more typical levels in the coming years.
-Your board was also able to declare and distribute a special, all cash patronage of \$8 million dollars in 2020 in addition to our other cooperative distributions.
-Total cash distributions to members from your cooperative in 2020 exceeded \$40 million dollars.
+Net loan volume grew by nearly 6%, ending 2021 in excess of \$2.0 billion dollars, an increase of approximately \$113 million dollars from 2020.
+Member equity in the cooperative approached \$450 million, more than 2.5% growth from the prior year.
+Net Earnings for the year were approximately \$72 million, a record for AgSouth.
+Strong core earnings enhanced by a continued special patronage distribution from AgFirst Farm Credit supported this income.
+We continue to expect the special distribution to diminish going forward and as a result, our earnings should return to more typical levels in the coming years.
+Your board was also able to declare and distribute a special, all cash patronage of \$10MM in 2021 in addition to our other cooperative distributions.
+Total cash distributions to members from your cooperative in 2021 exceeded \$40 million dollars.